facebook

 Bajaj Dominar 250 Summary

-Price: Bajaj Dominar 250 price for its variant - Dominar 250 Standard is estimated at Rs.
-1,78,679.
-The mentioned Dominar 250 price is the average ex-showroom.
+Price: Bajaj Dominar 250 price for its variant - Dominar 250 Standard starts at Rs.
+2,14,618.
+The mentioned Dominar 250 price is the on-road price of Delhi.

 Bajaj Dominar 250 is a street bike available in only 1 variant and 3 colours.
 The Bajaj Dominar 250 is powered by 248.8cc BS6 engine which develops a power of 26.63 bhp and a torque of 23.5 Nm.
 With both front and rear disc brakes, Bajaj Dominar 250 comes up with anti-locking braking system.
 This Dominar 250 bike weighs 180 kg and has a fuel tank capacity of 13 liters.